CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 <img src="map.png" />

 ---
-- No office politics |
+- No office politics
 - Paid in USD.. so, $1500/month(*) is just under minimum |

 ---
-Work everywhere: I mean, anywhere!
+Work everywhere: I mean it.
 <img src="mac.png" />

 ---